 Medicare Part D and Supplements Work Together

 Medicare does not pay for all of your hospitalization and doctor bills.
 Even with the new healthcare law fully in place, your Original Medicare only pays about 80 percent of your Pennsylvania healthcare bills.
 We keep an up-to-date catalog of Pennsylvania Medigap Plans, also call a Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage...., with the tools you need to find the best price and coverage.
 The Medicare PartD plans above are fully compatible with Pennsylvania supplemental insurance.

 Getting Medicare Part D with Pennsylvania Medicaid

-If you meet the requirements for both Medicare and Medicaid (aka, dual eligible or Medi-Medi) in Pennsylvania, you will automatically receive a Medicare Prescription Drug Plan, as well as Extra Help from Social Security.
+If you meet the requirements for both Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States.... (aka, dual eligible or Medi-Medi) in Pennsylvania, you will automatically receive a Medicare Prescription Drug Plan, as well as Extra Help from Social Security.
 If you qualify for Extra Help, the program will cover most of the costs of your prescriptions.
 Even if you qualify, the dual eligible option may not suit your needs.
 In this case, enroll in the prescription drug plan of your choice.
 If you receive Medicaid now, call your local Medicaid office for assistance with your dual eligible benefits.